sunaft/dronedance/README.md

 while tuning black detection, but they must not appear WHITE.
 Always test from various heights and angles since the illumination will be different in different locations.
 Some imperfections (e.g. unavoidable reflections) are acceptable.
-They will decrease the localization reliability, but there is redundance - especially when you fly high enough
+They will decrease the localization reliability, but there is redundance - especially when you fly high enough.
-- flying lower than 1.6 m may always be unreliable.
+Flying lower than 1.6 m may always be unreliable.
 Ideal range is probably 1.7 - 5 m (our room was limited to 3.6 m high),

 In the bottom options of the config, it is important to specify how many drones fly - only